truppelli/Quantum_NLP/README.md

 The Quantum_NLP.ipynb script is used to convert natural language to quantum states by using Lambek typelogical grammars.

+The Grovers_Search.ipynk script investigates the application of Grover's algorithm on queries.

 ## References

 This work is built on top of the following projects: